passbolt/passbolt_docker/README.md

              passbolt:local
 ```

-Point your browser to the passbolt container ip or localhost:exposed_port
+Navigate with the browser to the passbolt container ip or localhost:exposed_port

 # Requirements: